mxndrwgrdnr/UCB_CYPLAN255_2024/README.md

   - Exercises
     - Spend 2-3 hours working through notebooks 7 and 8 on your own
   - Assignments
-    - Assignment 3 released (due Tues, March 1)
+    - Assignment 3 released (due Tues, Feb 27)

 - **Wed, Feb 21 -- Data Visualization Pt.
 I:** Data viz. for good and evil; use Matplotlib and Seaborn to create static images; dimensionality of data; continuous vs. categorical data; univariate distributions